Calling all parents who understand they are raising the future

 Through working with Inger parents have finally processed decades-old emotions that were getting in the way of being a present parent for the child in front of them.
 They’ve worked out how to set healthy, consistent boundaries with authority and ease, creating the safe space for their family to thrive.

-Over seven weeks together, you’ll learn my
+Over seven modules together, you’ll learn my

-Week One:
+Module One:

 Emotions Education